Singulato Motors CEO Tiger Shen Hopes its iS6 EV Will Help Bring Blue Skies Back to Beijing

 SANTA CLARA, Calif. — At the Silicon Valley Innovation and Entrepreneur Forum 2017 (SVIEF 2017) held in Silicon Valley last week, attendees learned about new automotive technologies from many leading companies in the field.
 SVIEF hosted the Next Car Summit as part of the event, where audience members learned about automotive start-ups and new technology for electric vehicles presented by key executives from a group of promising start-ups.

 Among the speakers was Tiger Shen, co-founder and CEO of Singulato Motors, a China based manufacturer of EVs.
-During his presentation, Chen showed off a video of the company's new iS6 electric SUV.
-Futurecar was present to cover the event.
+During his presentation, Chen showed a video of the company's new iS6 electric SUV.

 Singulato Motors was founded in 2014.
 As Chinese leading intelligent EV companies, Singulato Motors focuses on intelligent EV researching, developing and manufacturing in China, with vision to be the best Chinese intelligent EV brand.
 In April 2017, Singulato Motors launched the first type of production SUV- iS6, and will achieve mass production in 2018.